HorsesAss.Org

 Drinking Liberally — Seattle

-DLBottlePlease join us this evening for some politics under the influence at our first meeting of 2013—it’s the Seattle Chapter of Drinking Liberally.
+DLBottlePlease join us tonight for an evening of politics over a pint at the Seattle Chapter of Drinking Liberally.

 We meet every Tuesday at the Montlake Ale House, 2307 24th Avenue E. Starting time is 8:00pm.
 Some people show up earlier for Dinner.

-Can’t make it to Seattle tonight?
+Can’t make it to Seattle’s DL tonight?
 Check out one of the other DL meetings over the next week.
-Tonight the Tri-Cities and Vancouver, WA chapters meet.
-On Wednesday, the Bellingham chapter meets.
-On Thursday Drinking Liberally Bremerton meets.
+The Tri-Cities chapter also meets tonight.
+And on Monday, the Aberdeen, Yakima, South Bellevue and Olympia chapters meet.

-With 227 chapters of Living Liberally, including fourteen in Washington state, four in Oregon, and three more in Idaho, chances are excellent there’s a chapter that meets near you.
+With over 200 chapters of Living Liberally, including fourteen in Washington state, four in Oregon, and two more in Idaho, chances are excellent there’s a chapter that meets near you.

 Share: